Plea-Justice/plea-justice.github.io/Scripts/Script-for-simulation-vs-vignette-study.md

 * Based on the security camera footage and testimony from the salesclerk, Mr. Clark believes that he could win if this case goes to trial. >>

-* If this case does go to trial, Mr. Clark will be seeking the maximum penalty of 12 months in jail. >>
+* If this case does go to trial, Mr. Clark will be seeking the maximum penalty of <b>12 months in jail</b>. >>

-* If you plead guilty now, saving the State the resources needed for a formal trial, Mr. Clark is prepared to recommend that the district court judge sentence you to 1 month of jail rather than 12 months in jail. >>
+* If you plead guilty now, saving the State the resources needed for a formal trial, Mr. Clark is prepared to recommend that the district court judge sentence you to <b>1 month of jail</b> rather than <b>12 months in jail</b>. >>

 * If you accept this plea offer, you will be asked to sign this form, which includes the recommendations for lower sentencing that I just described.
-If you reject this plea offer and take your case to trial, Mr. Clark will pursue the maximum jail sentence of 12 months. >>
+If you reject this plea offer and take your case to trial, Mr. Clark will pursue the maximum <b>jail sentence of 12 months</b>. >>

 * Your signature will indicate your agreement to plead guilty and forgo your right to a trial. >>